thuntran/login-app/README.md

 This is an React app that was created using `create-react-app`.

 - The content of the app, including titles, input fields and submit buttons, is stored under `src/App.js`.
+Approriate chunks of code from [Firebase](https://firebase.google.com/) documentation for access code authentication purposes are also included in `src/App.js`.

-Approriate chunks of code from [Firebase](https://firebase.google.com/) documentation are included in `App.js`.
+- The Firebase configuration for the app is stored under `src/firebase.js`.

 ## Running the App